PratikshaPandaPKP/Real-Time-Colour-Detection/README.md

    - The frame is shown in a window until the 'Escape' key is pressed.

 **3. Note:**

+"color_recognition.py" works as main.py to run this project

-**Video Link of The Project in Action:-** https://www.loom.com/share/80dc210d96d143a78ea071f9047d6361?sid=e6a707d1-e66d-437b-9f33-65d60af67551
+**Video Link of The Project in Action:-**

+https://www.loom.com/share/80dc210d96d143a78ea071f9047d6361?sid=e6a707d1-e66d-437b-9f33-65d60af67551